turingschool/lesson_plans/ruby_02-web_applications_with_ruby/intro_to_project_management.markdown

 ## Learning Goals

 * Understand the common roles of a team in a professional setting
-* Discuss possible arrangements for working in a groups at Turing
+* Discuss possible arrangements for working in groups at Turing
-* Understand the importance of taking a front to back approach to projects
-* Understand the importance of taking a front to back approach to projects
+* __Understand the importance of taking a front to back approach to projects__
-* UNDERSTAND the importance of taking a FRONT to back approach to projects
 * Why not start by creating all of your migrations up front?

 ## Lecture